tinnakornpop/work-portfolio/professional-experience.md

 # Laravel Migration Project
 I participated in a project where an existing web system was migrated from plain PHP to the Laravel framework.
 The goal of this work was to improve the structure of the application and make future maintenance easier.

-My role in this project mainly involved helping implement new features and adjusting the system so it could work properly under the Laravel framework.
+My role in this project mainly involved helping implement new features and adjusting the system so it could work properly within the Laravel framework.

 ![form_thaisim_jp_page](images/form_thaisim_jp_page.png)